Art Courses - 3000 and Up

 ART 3040.
 Advanced Studies in Figure Drawing (3).
 Prerequisite: ART 2040.
 A continuation of studio practices from previous figure courses with added emphasis on exploring the expressive possibilities of the figure.
 Students will combine and mix a variety of drawing and painting media and papers and techniques in order to complete a portfolio of figurative work that reflects variety of theme and interpretation. ($100.00 course fee)

 ART 3050.
 Advanced Studies in Painting (3).
-Prerequisite: ART 2050.
+Prerequisite: ART 2050 or permission of the instructor.
 Advanced skill development in painting, with continued experimentation in a wider variety of methods and materials, and an emphasis on exploration in an individual area of interest.
 Students are expected to define and carry out projects based on their specific objectives.
 The focus will be on the encouragement and development of the student's personal direction.
 The use of color, content, composition, and emotional impact will be stressed.
 Students will focus on creativity of expression through conceptual and technical experimentation in a variety of painting media. ($50.00 course fee)

 ART 3060.
 Advanced Studies in Photography (3).
 Prerequisite: ART 1400, ART 2060, ART 2500.
 This course is an intermediate-level study of photography.
 Students will be required to make an intensive investigation of digital, black-and-white, and alternative photographic processes.
 Course projects will enable students to use fiber-based papers, toning, medium format cameras, digital negatives and alternative processes such as cyanotype and Van Dyke Brown prints.
 Emphasis will be made on the quality of visual ideas, the audience-response to the image, and the evaluation of both technical and aesthetic qualities in the finished prints. ($150.00 course fee)